daliclass/rxpy-backpressure/README.md

 recent messages and remove older messages from the cache.
 The strategy guarantees that the oldest messages in the cache are passed to the observer first.

+#### Buffer
+Buffer strategy has a unbounded cache and will pass all messages to its consumer in the order it received them beware of Memory leaks due to a build up of messages.

 ## Considerations
 This project supports python 3.6+ as as [rxpy](https://github.com/ReactiveX/RxPY)